Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Since ``tree.command()`` is more concise and easier to understand, it'll be the main method used to create slash commands in this guide.

-Some information is logically inferred from the function to populate the slash command's fields:
+Some information is logically inferred from the async function to populate the slash command's fields:

 - The :attr:`~.app_commands.Command.name` takes after the function name "meow"
 - The :attr:`~.app_commands.Command.description` takes after the docstring "Meow meow meow"